incoming webhooks

 • key: It is a unique identifier of the email sent

-• id: It is the unique identifier of the campaign
+• id: This is the unique identifier of the campaign

 For any operation, in case of not being able to be executed, a JSON will be returned that will include a descriptive message of the error under the key "error".
 The following table lists the possible error codes that a callback may return: